puppetlabs/device_manager/README.md

 ### Configure

 You can declare individual devices via a manifest, or multiple devices via Hiera or the Classifier.
-Using Hiera allows you to encrypt sensitive information, such as passwords, at rest on the master, using the hiera-eyaml backend.
+Using Hiera allows you to encrypt sensitive information, such as passwords, at rest on the server, using the hiera-eyaml backend.

 Note: If you declare the same device (identified by name) via Hiera and the Classifier, the declaration in the Classifier takes precedence.